thecodingmachine/mouf/doc/mouf_di_ui.md

 This way, you get a controller with all instances directly injected.</div>

-As a rule of thumb, if your code is using a nice MVC framework (like Splash) and if your code is calling the `Mouf` class or the `MoufManager` class, you are probably doing something wrong and you might want to reconsider what you are doing.
+As a rule of thumb, if your code is using a nice MVC framework (like Splash) and if your code is calling the `RootContainer` class or the `MoufManager` class, you are probably doing something wrong and you might want to reconsider what you are doing.

 If you want to read more about why the service locator pattern is an anti-pattern,